CAO Flathead - Band

 CAO Flathead – Head

 The first thing that probably pops out at you on this cigar is the band.
 Some of the pictures of the bands that I’ve seen have been a nice cherry apple red, particularly on the 660 size.
-On this particular 554 the band is black and silver.
+On this particular 554, the band is black and silver.
 It had a nice retro font in the middle that spells out Flathead and right below it is the 554.
-You can see an outline on the band that is suggestive to being an engine, but there are other intersecting lines that distract from the main image.
+You can see an outline on the band that is suggestive of an engine, but there are other intersecting lines that distract from the main image.
 It’s like looking at one of those magic eye portraits.
 It’s a rather large band that takes up at least 1/4 of the cigar.
 I definitely like the packaging I think it’s an interesting idea and concept and they’ve pulled it off wonderfully.

 Function

 Enough about how this CAO Flathead looks, how’s it going to function?
-It’s always hard to do a pinch test on a box pressed cigar.
+It’s always hard to do a pinch test on a box-pressed cigar.
 There’s just not much bounce back.
 I’ve found that most box presses don’t have a draw issue though so I’m not too worried about the lack of bounce back on the filler of this stick.

 What I am worried about is the flat head.
 It’s definitely different and the cap on this cigar looks a little wonky.
 It’s harder to fit into my capped back cutter, but I squeezed it in there.
 When I nipped the cap, part of the wrapper came with it and began to unravel slightly.
-I made another quick snip and kept it from completely unravelling.
+I made another quick snip and kept it from completely unraveling.
 Then I applied some saliva paste to the unraveled edge and it stayed put the rest of the smoke.
 Thanks for my quick thinking and leaping into action I saved this cigar from the trash can.

 CAO Flathead - 1st Third